akshayjadhav4/live-activity-rn-demo/README.md

-# iOS Live Activity Order Tracking
+# iOS Live Activity React Native

 This project is a sample React Native (Expo) app demonstrating the use of Live Activities for tracking the status of an order.
 Built [expo-apple-targets](https://github.com/EvanBacon/expo-apple-targets) integrated with a React Native project through a [Expo modules](https://docs.expo.dev/modules/overview/), it showcases order status updates directly on the Lock Screen and within the Dynamic Island (for iPhone models that support it).
 The app includes a Live Activity widget that displays order progress and provides options for user interaction, such as cancelling an order.